n8henrie/n8henrie.github.io/_posts/2011-01-31-imagine-puddle.md

   </p>

   <p>
-    <strong><span style="font-size: medium;">Unfortunately</span></strong>, “<em>understanding of death</em>” and “<em>insight into extinction</em>” are not characteristics under any selective pressure, as far as I know.
-The process of staying alive and reproducing really doesn’t care much about dying.
-So we’re left with something of a Catch-22:
+    <strong><span style="font-size: medium;">Unfortunately</span></strong>, "<em>understanding of death</em>" and "<em>insight into extinction</em>" are not characteristics under any selective pressure, as far as I know.
+The process of staying alive and reproducing really doesn't care much about dying.
+So we're left with something of a Catch-22:
   </p>

   <ul>
     <li>
-      People that don’t believe in an afterlife are likely confused or frightened by death… which is exactly what one might predict if
+      People that don't believe in an afterlife are likely confused or frightened by death... which is exactly what one might predict if
     </li>
   </ul>